douden/test_book_from_template/book/iframes.md

 ### Blending

-Blending can be enable or disable by using the classes `blend` and `no-blend`:
+Blending can be enabled or disabled by using the classes `blend` and `no-blend`:

 `````md
 ````{admonition} Enable blending